horiam/codebuild-emulator/README.md

 ## Developer mode
 Will run the CB project locally and by passing it local input artifact as the content of directory.
 The output artifact will be put in a directory as well.

-Usecase: Let's say that you want to run locally one of your CB projects (my-codebuild-project) that builds a jar form a java source code.
+_Usecase:_ Let's say that you want to run locally, one of your CB projects (my-codebuild-project) that builds a jar form a java source code.
 You will run codebuild-emulator with the local java source code:
 ```sh
 cd my-java-sourcecode/
 codebuild_emulator.py developer --project my-codebuild-project
 ```
-After running the codebuild-emulator will write what you specified in the CB project as an output artifcat (the JAR) in the local artifact/ directory.
+After running the codebuild-emulator will write what is specified in the CB project as an output artifcat (the JAR) in the local artifact/ directory.

 Under the hood codebuild-emulator is:
 1. Fetching the CB project from AWS